-We had the pleasure of sharing some of our work with fellow sociologists at the Pacific Sociological Association’s virtual conference in 2021.
+We had the pleasure of sharing some of our work with fellow sociologists at the meeting of the Pacific Sociological Association in 2021.
 While we are not including any specific writing ideas in this edition of our Writer’s Update, hopefully, these notes can provide everyone with some guidance on the form of writing we are looking for at Applied Worldwide.

 Executive Summary: For this presentation we would like to give you a descriptive version of the who, what, when, where, why, and how of Applied Worldwide.
 We don’t have time to share everything about our organization today, but everyone can stay up-to-date on all of our projects by subscribing to our newsletter, which you can find on our website AppliedWorldwide.com.

 Who: Applied Worldwide is a digital content production company with a mission of enhancing a vision of sociology focused on application, around the world.

 We [Applied Worldwide founders] have experiences as students or instructors in sociology at various types of educational institutions—including community college, liberal arts university, and a PhD granting research program—as well as lots of experiences with professional organizations including PSA.
 When reflecting on our experiences, we made some observations.

 - Regardless of the institution, students often find great interest in sociology, but struggle to pinpoint a career trajectory from first sociology class to first sociology job.